Linda Moulton Howe: Career

 Howe was a frequent guest on Coast to Coast AM for years, dating back to 2003 with George Noory, and 1991 with Art Bell.
 In 2019, she ended her monthly appearances on the show.
-Howe has been interviewed on Larry King Live specials, CNN; The O'Reilly Factor, Fox; Sightings and Strange Universe, Fox; NBC's The Other Side; Britain's Union Pictures, ITN and BBC; The Discovery Channel special Evidence On Earth; the NBC network special, Mysterious Origins of Man, and the History Channel television series Ancient Aliens.
+Howe has been interviewed on Larry King Live specials, CNN; The O'Reilly Factor, Fox; Sightings and Strange Universe, Fox; NBC's The Other Side; Britain's Union Pictures, ITN and BBC; The Discovery Channel special Evidence On Earth; the NBC network special, Mysterious Origins of Man; the documentary Mirage Men; and the History Channel television series Ancient Aliens.

 Howe remains active as the host of a weekly broadcast on YouTube that dates back to 2007.